CycloneDX/guides/SBOM/en/0x30-Use_Cases.md

 They also benefit from having the broadest array of possible use cases, including DevOps, vendor risk management, procurement, vulnerability response, and supply chain management.

-CycloneDX compliments and meets the requirements of [ISO/IEC 19770-1:2017](https://www.iso.org/standard/68531.html) which defines IT asset management systems, including license management, security management, and asset lifecycles, making it uniquely applicable for enterprise adoption.
+CycloneDX complements and meets the requirements of [ISO/IEC 19770-1:2017](https://www.iso.org/standard/68531.html) which defines IT asset management systems, including license management, security management, and asset lifecycles, making it uniquely applicable for enterprise adoption.